johnnymast/mysql_websocket_chat/README.md

 # MYSQL WEBSOCKET CHAT

 Welcome to this Hackaton project I created for user hrushi on [phpclasses.org](http://www.phpclasses.org/recommend/754-I-need-to-create-realtime-user-to-user-chat.html).
 The idea was to create a web socket chat application that could be logging to a database.
-So here is what you need to get this up and running. ***Please note*** the minimum required PHP version is 7.4 this is not because it wanted this but it is because of the dependencies this project has.
+So here is what you need to get this up and running. ***Please note*** the minimum required PHP version is 7.4 this is because the dependencies this project has.

 ## Step 1: install composer

-First thing you is installing composer on to your system.
+First thing you have to do is installing composer on to your system.
 You can get composer [here](https://getcomposer.org/download/).
-Don't worry it might seem intimidating but it is not.
+Don't worry it might seem intimidating, but it is really not.

 ## Step 2: Install the project